Saturday, March 29, 2014

 Playing With the Colors

-People wear old clothes for this purpose of playing with colors.
-Some women and children keep buckets of colored waters at their doorsteps or on terraces and balconies and sprinkle water on passers-by and enjoy the occasion.
-Some people avoid colors and stay back at homes.
-But they play with dry colors by applying the colors, mostly called avir or abir on the foreheads and sprinkle dry gulal powder slightly on bodies as a custom.
-(The red powder is "avir" and the rose one is "gulal" in the above image.)
+Some women and children keep buckets of colored water at their doorsteps or on terraces and balconies, and sprinkle water on passers-by and enjoy the occasion.
+Some people avoid colors and stay within their homes.
+But, most of them play with dry colors by applying the colors (mostly called avir or abir) on the foreheads and sprinkling dry gulal powder slightly on their bodies as a custom.
+(The red powder is "avir," and the rose one is "gulal," which can be spotted in both of the above images.)
 The play with colors continues normally up to noon.
-Then they return homes and take full bath washing those colors from bodies.
-Some people used to play with paints and oils and grease also previously.
-But they have become civilized nowadays and stopped from doing so even though some close acquaintances take pleasure in playing with paints even now.
+Then they return home and take a full bath, washing those colors from their bodies.
+Some people used to play with paints, oils, and grease previously.
+But they have become civilized nowadays and stopped doing so, even though some close acquaintances take pleasure in playing with paint even nowadays.

 Celebrating the Festival

-A famous sweet "Gujiya"
+A famous sweet, "Gujiya."